 - Find and place the columns you want to display into the visible columns area.
 Remove the ones you don’t.

-By default, the hidden column section display a certain amount of product attributes.
+By default, the hidden column section displays a certain amount of product attributes.
 You can use the search functionality to load more.

 The basic search field is a keyword search which searches over specific fields in a product’s data.
 You can search for the following product data using basic search: